-On November 18, 2011, while on her way to meet with her new attorney, she was arrested without a warrant at 1:00 PM by California and University of Nevada campus police in California.
+On November 18, 2011, while on her way to meet with her new attorney, she was arrested without a warrant at 1:00 PM by Ventura County and University of Nevada campus police in California.
 She was taken to the Ventura County Jail where she was held with no charges until November 22, 2011.
 There was a bail hold placed upon her, as she was considered a fugitive from justice.
+Nobody told her what the underlying charges were upon which the predicate charge of "fugitive" was based.
 As will be discussed below in the Argument section of this memorandum, her detention in jail was a clear violation of her civil rights.
 Even the bail bondsman reported to Dr. Mikovits' attorney that he had never seen anything happen like this before.
-On that same day her attorneys filed in opposition to the motion for preliminary injunction asserting that she did not have possession or control of any misappropriated property.
+On that same day her attorneys filed an opposition to the motion for preliminary injunction asserting that she did not have possession or control of any misappropriated property.
 In fact, when the Ventura County officers searched her house and took her family members' computers, tablets and phone, they did not find a single notebook.
 That is because all of her notebooks were held in her lab at WPI, under the control of Annette Whittemore, and Dr. Mikovits never got the opportunity to go back to her office after being fired, as she was not even on the premises at the time.

-On November 22, 2011, there was a hearing on her civil case while she was in jail and unrepresented.
+On November 22, 2011, there was a hearing on her civil case while she was in jail and under-represented.
 At this time she and her attorney had never spoken personally to one another so he could not take any steps to bind or make any representations for her in open court.
 In addition Dr. Mikovits did not have counsel retained yet for the criminal proceedings.

 She eventually retained an attorney by the name of Scott Freeman, who is now a sitting judge in Reno.
 At the November 22, 2011, hearing, Dr. Mikovits was not present as she was in jail and while her attorney was clear that he could not speak for her until he met her, there was an in chambers "agreement" struck.
 She was ordered to return seven categories of documents.

-On that same evening at about 7:00pm, Dr. Mikovits was released from custody in Ventura County California.
-At that time the judge in Ventura County who ordered her release on bail denied the opportunity to a reporter by the name of Jon Cohen from Science Magazine, to attain a mug shot or photograph of Dr. Mikovits.
+On that same evening at about 7pm, Dr. Mikovits was released from custody in Ventura County California.
+At the time the judge in Ventura County ordered her release on bail, he also denied the opportunity to a reporter by the name of Jon Cohen from Science Magazine, to attain a mug shot or photograph of Dr. Mikovits.
 Cohen argued that a message needed to be sent to scientists so this doesn't happen again and urged the judge to allow him access to the mug shot so he could publish it in Science.
-This request was denied if for no other reason than the fact that there was no mug shot because Dr. Mikovits was never charged and never properly processed before going into the jail cell for five days.
+The fact that a judge would deny access to a mug shot was a signal that there was some irregularity in the procedure.
+This request was denied if for no other reason than the fact that there was no mug shot because Dr. Mikovits was never properly charged and never properly processed before being held in a jail cell for five days by Sheriff Geoff Dean.